marinecoin/marinecore/README.md

 That's it for locale now switch to the other user or stay as root as per your requirements to install Marinecore dependencies.

-username used during Ubuntu installation, or remain as root; this is optional.
+Switch to username used during Ubuntu installation, or remain as root; this is optional depending on your project requirements.

 		su username